ni/nilrt/docs/README.kernel.md

 ## Introduction

-Use these instructions to build a kernel that can boot on x64 and ARM-based NI Linux Real-Time (NILRT) targets.
+Use these instructions to build a kernel that can boot on x64 NI Linux Real-Time (NILRT) targets.

 Note: National Instruments does not support kernels other than one provided by National Instruments.
 Any kernel other than what is